TSABM/inbre-retina/README.md

 Learned how to use grid layouts.

+Began first look at Napari to see how they use pyqt.
+Didnt learn too much however, will need to do some more research.

-MAde first hello world pyqt5 program, practicing now making a UI and having it interact with code.
+Made first hello world pyqt5 program, practicing now making a UI and having it interact with code.

 ## Day 1
 12:00pm-4:00pm